Best Mortgage Rates: How To Get The Lowest Rate

 What Is A Good Mortgage Rate?

-You know what goes into calculating your rate, but what's the magic number?
+You know how your mortgage rate is determined, but what's the magic number?
 How low does your interest rate have to be to qualify as “good”?

 Unfortunately, the answer isn't necessarily all that straightforward.
 After reviewing all the factors that influence them, you’ll see that interest rates are complicated.
 “Good” is usually a relative term when it comes to rates, so let's look at a few ways to level-set.